 - Receding gums – Fluctuations in hormone levels can make gums more sensitive and more vulnerable to recession, which in turn leaves those areas more susceptible to decay.

 - Bone loss – As estrogen levels decrease, bones become weaker and brittle.
 This isn’t limited to your legs and arms.
 Women going through menopause can also experience bone loss in the jaw, which can affect how removable prosthodontics fit.
-In fact, a 2006 American Dental Association report noted that postmenopausal osteoporotic women may require new dentures more often after age 50 than women without osteoporosis.
+In fact, a recent study noted that postmenopausal osteoporotic women are three times more likely to need dentures than women without osteoporosis.

 - Tooth loss – The rate of whole-body bone loss in postmenopausal women is a predictor for tooth loss.
 A 1996 study on the relationship between tooth loss and bone loss found that “for every 1% per year decrease in whole-body bone mineral density, the risk of tooth loss increases more than four times.”
 Other studies have supported the hypothesis that systemic bone loss may contribute to tooth loss in healthy individuals, and women with low bone mineral density tend to have fewer teeth compared to controls.